 Early September atop Bear Mountain, along the Virginia-West Virginia border

 Blue Grass Valley, looking north from a field outside of Hightown, Virginia.
 In the middle distance is Snowy Mountain, in West Virginia.
 The hillside on the left foreground of the picture was used in the Civil War movie, “Sommersby“, in the opening scene when Richard Gere buries the body of his lookalike namesake.
 I scouted this location for that movie.
-When I took the British director, Jon Amiel to go look at it I pointed out Snowy Mountain in the distance, thinking it would enhance the setting to see it, he brushed me off and simply said, “I don’t care about seeing that mountain”.
-And sure enough in the movie Snowy Mountain is not seen, its just all closeups.
-We could’ve done the scene outside of the hotel parking lot!
+When I took the British director, Jon Amiel to go look at it I pointed out Snowy Mountain in the distance, thinking it would enhance the setting to see it, he brushed me off and said flatly, “I don’t care about the mountain”.
+And sure enough in the movie, Snowy Mountain is barely seen, its mostly all closeups.
+Director’s prerogative of course but what a waste in my opinion not to see this sublime backdrop.
+I bet Raul Walsh would’ve made damn sure to see it at some point!

 “The Heads of the Branches of the Rivers interfere and lock one within another, which I think is best expressed after the Manner that an Indian explained himself once to me, when I enquired how nigh the Rivers of Carolina, Virginia, and Maryland arose out of the Mountains, from those that ran Westerly on the other Side of the Mountains, he clapt the Fingers of one Hand ‘twixt those of the other, crying, they meet thus; the Branches of different Rivers rising not past a hundred Paces distant one from another: So that no Country in the World can be more curiously watered.
 But this Conveniency, that in future Times may make her like the Netherlands, the richest Place in all America, at the present I look on the greatest Impediment to the Advance of the Country, as it is the greatest Obstacle to Trade and Commerce.” -“A LETTER FROM Mr. JOHN CLAYTON Rector of Crofton at Wakefield in Yorkshire, TO THE ROYAL SOCIETY, May 12.
 1688.
 Giving an Account of several Observables in Virginia, and in his Voyage thither, more particularly concerning the Air.